Oil, Gas & Geothermal- Idle and Orphan Well Program

 Idle and Orphan Well Program

-In 1976, the Division of Oil, Gas, and Geothermal Resources was authorized to plug and abandon certain hazardous and idle-deserted wells (see Article 4.2 of the PRC (PDF)).
+In 1976, the Division of Oil, Gas, and Geothermal Resources was authorized to plug and abandon certain hazardous and idle-deserted wells (see the PRC (PDF)).
 Most wells that fall into this category are orphan wells.
 From 1977 to 2010, the Division plugged 1,307 orphan wells at a total cost of $23.7 million.

 The Public Resources Code (PDF) defines an idle well as a well that has not produced oil and/or gas or has not been used for fluid injection for six consecutive months during the last five years.
 To track the number of idle wells in the state, the Division maintains an idle-well inventory that may be downloaded in Acrobat PDF or Excel formats.
 The Division program encourages operators to reactivate or plug and abandon idle wells.